Cybersecurity Training Videos: 10 Best Examples for Staying Secure in a Digital World

 Styled as an old-timey 1950s-era PSA, complete with cheesy voiceover and wholesome characters, this video gets your attention right away.

-The quirky, amusing style, wildly incongruous with modern cybersecurity, doesn’t just make you smirk.
+The quirky, amusing style, wildly incongruous with modern cyber security video production, doesn’t just make you smirk.

 It makes you pay attention.
-And that’s what makes it work so well!
+And that’s what makes this cybersecurity training video work so well!

 Ransomware is a tactic where malicious software is installed in your network, which then takes control of every available machine and locks you out of your own systems until some demand is met (usually money in the form of untraceable cryptocurrency).